buffrr/letsdane/README.md

 * Tor Project: https://torproject.org

-## Let's DANE with handshake.org
+## Let's DANE with Handshake

-You can use hsd or hnsd.
-Specify address:port of the recursive handshake resolver you must have it local on your machine to use letsdane securely.
+You can use [hsd](https://github.com/handshake-org/hsd) or [hnsd](https://github.com/handshake-org/hnsd).
+Specify address:port of the recursive handshake resolver.
+You must have it local on your machine to use letsdane securely.
-Add `-skip-dnssec` because it does not use a root ksk (handshake validates dnssec)
+Add `-skip-dnssec` because it does not use a root ksk (handshake resolver validates dnssec).

+Add `-skip-icann` option to prevent the generated CA from issuing certificates for ICANN tlds (recommended)

-    ./letsdane -r 127.0.0.1:8585 -o myca.cert -skip-dnssec
+    ./letsdane -r 127.0.0.1:8585 -o myca.cert -skip-dnssec -skip-icann

 Some handshake sites